TARDFormer/TARD/TARD-block/README.md

 ## Citation

-If you use this code in your research, please cite the RoDD paper:
+If you use this code in your research, please cite the paper:

 ```
 Song J, Liu Y, Xu J, et al. TARD: An Efficient Adaptive Decoder Mechanism with Progressive Offset Accumulation and Cascaded Adaptive Receptive Field Expansion[C]//International Conference on Neural Information Processing.
 Singapore: Springer Nature Singapore, 2025: 464-479.